elijahola831/BLOCKELECT-Blockchain-Based-Secure-Voting-System/README.md

 ## ⚖️ License

-This project is licensed under the MITyoj  License―you are free to use, modify, and distribute of it, with attribution, but without warranty.
+This project is licensed under the MIT License―you are free to use, modify, and distribute of it, with attribution, but without warranty.
 To see a full breakdown of this license, click [here](./LICENSE).

 **Attribution**